Introduction

 Relative compares the extreme highlight of the source color space to that of the destination color space and shifts all colors accordingly.
 Out-of-gamut colors shift to the closest reproducible colors in the destination space.
 Relative preserves more of the original colors in an image than Perceptual.

 3. Simulate Paper & Ink - This feature tries to simulate the true white tone of the paper you are using.
-The system obtains this information from the profile data, which contains the white point of the paper.
+The system obtains this information from the profile data, which contains the paper's white point.
 The ink simulation uses the "Black Point Tag" inside the profile.
-It attempts to reproduce the actual black density of your printer, paper, and ink combination.
+It attempts to reproduce the black density of your printer, paper, and ink combination.

-1. Show/Hide Monitor Gamut Warning - Colors that are outside your display’s color capabilities appear blue in the image preview area.
+1. Show/Hide Monitor Gamut Warning - Colors outside your display’s color capabilities appear blue in the image preview area.

-2. Show/Hide Destination Gamut Warning - Colors that are outside your printer’s rendering capabilities appear red in the image preview area.
+2. Show/Hide Destination Gamut Warning - Colors outside your printer’s rendering capabilities appear red in the image preview area.

-Colors that are outside the gamut of both the monitor and destination device appear pink in the image preview area.
+Colors outside the gamut of both the monitor and destination device appear pink in the image preview area.

-To edit your photo to bring it within a desired color space, click Create Proof Copy.
-Lightroom creates a virtual copy that you can adjust to print as you desire.
+To edit your photo and bring it within a desired color space, click Create Proof Copy.
+Lightroom creates a virtual copy that you can adjust to print.
 Then, make your adjustments.